compulim/redux-websocket-bridge/README.md

 }));
 ```

-> Tips: if you have multiple bridges, you can set `send` to `@@websocket` to send thru only the bridge with the same namespace.

 > What-if: if your action is not a FSA-compliant, we will still send it thru.
 This behavior may change in the future.

 ## Advanced topics